luisgurmendez/TapTap/README.md

 5.Open Eclipse in the workspace folder

 6.In the Project Explorer tab, right click > Import > General > Existing Project into WorkSpace > Browse > ../YourWorkSpaceFolder/Game > Finish

+### To Deploy Locally

+1.In eclipse right click juego.html

+2.Run As > Run on Server

+3.If first time Manually define new server > Apache > Tomcat v8.0 Server > Finish

+4.Browse the folder of apache-tomcat-8 > finish